RobertTalbert/mth225-vault/Computer Arithmetic/Two's complement.md

 ## Definition/Process

 > [!tldr] Process
-> Two's complement is a method of representing a *negative* integer in binary.
+> Two's complement is a method of representing a *negative* [[Integers|integer]] in [[Base 2 representation|binary]].
 To put a negative integer in two's complement notation:
-> 1. Decide on the number of bits to use for the representation.
+> 1. Decide on the number of [[Binary digits and bitstrings|bits]] to use for the representation.
 (This often depends on the architecture of the computer system, e.g. an 8-bit system or a 64-bit system.)
 The number of bits to use must be greater than the length of the binary representation of the positive version of your number.
-> 2. Take the negative number in base 10 and write its *positive* version in base 2 (using the [[Base conversion algorithm|base conversion algorithm]]), padding the front of the bit string with extra
+> 2. Take the negative number in [[Base 10 representation|base 10]] and write its *positive* version in base 2 (using the [[Base conversion algorithm|base conversion algorithm]]), padding the front of the bit string with extra
 > 3. Flip all the bits in this binary integer -- change all `0`s to `1`s and vice versa.
 > 4. Using [[Addition in binary|binary addition]], add `1` to this binary integer.
 >